 As far as the meeting minutes are concerned, the most common mistakes are as follows:

 An agenda defines the structure of a meeting.
-It is, in essence, an outline of topics you are going to discuss with the list of speakers and the specific amounts of time that you are going to allocate for each topic.
+It is an outline of topics you are going to discuss with the list of speakers and the time that you are going to allocate for each topic.
 A board meeting agenda may look like this:

 1. Q1 financial report (Chief financial officer, 20 minutes)